 At the macroeconomic level, financial inclusion (i.e. financial intermediation), has a positive correlation with growth, employment, poverty and a reduction in inequality.
 At the microeconomic level, financial inclusion (access to financial services) has a positive effect on employment and on household consumption, and stimulates the local economy.
 This is a major issue in Tunisia, wherein the unemployment rate is high especially among youth and the number of informal businesses is large (World Bank, 2015).
-Among formal enterprises registered with the National Enterprise Registry (RNE) in 2013, it was estimated that over one third did (37%) report their sales.
-Hence, most businesses may be informal, especially micro and small businesses.
-Over half the enterprises (58%), mostly micro and small businesses, expressed the need for financing fixed assets or/and working capital, whereas only one out of seven (15%) accessed bank loans.
+Among formal enterprises registered with the National Enterprise Registry (RNE) in 2013, it was estimated that over one-third (37%) did report their sales.
+Hence, most businesses may be informal, especially micro and small businesses, expressed the need for financing fixed assets or/and working capital, whereas only one out of seven (15%) accessed bank loans.